In a Lush Oakville Grove, Wood is Superkül

 This unassuming wood-clad home in Oakville belies an earthly delight

 Dan and Shanti are consummate travellers.
 The Oakville couple has visited over 70 countries, often with their three children in tow.
 Unsurprisingly, their home – a modernist abode clad in charred cypress – reconciles design elements from many cultures.
-“It’s a house of the world,” says Meg Graham, co-principal of Superkül, the architectural firm behind the project.
+“It’s a house of the world,” says Meg Graham, co-principal of Superkül (Designlines 2020 Designer of the year), the architectural firm behind the project.
 “The trick was to take different influences and make them into something coherent.”

 The couple fell in love with the firm’s Shift Cottage on Georgian Bay – a cedar-clad dwelling as bone-white and weathered as the granite bedrock on which it sits – and requested a similarly context-sensitive design.
 They wanted their home to stand apart from the gabled farmhouses around them, but without under-mining the streetscape or angering the neighbours.

 The resulting structure is demure in tone and simple in form, and set back a respectful 20 metres from the street.
 The interiors are as lively as the exterior is subtle.
 Just past the front hall is a reading area, barely larger than a closet, where the travel guides are arranged alphabetically, from Argentina to Vietnam.
 The space, nicknamed the “library,” has a black-lacquered door which, for Shanti, evokes the opulent finishes of a Southeast Asian home.